StefanVDWeide/personal-site/content/about/about-me.md

 # About me

-I'm a full stack enthousiast currently working as a back end engineer at [Codebeez](https://codebeez.nl/) and doing freelance work under [Studio Terabyte](https://studioterabyte.nl/).
+I'm a full stack enthousiast currently working as a founding engineer at [NjiaPay](https://www.njiapay.com/) and doing freelance work under [Studio Terabyte](https://studioterabyte.nl/).

 I use 🐍 Python and 💻 Typescript professionally and have a personal interest in 🦀 Rust.